 In February 2016, the FASB issued ASU 2016-02, Leases.
-This guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
+This guidance is effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020, and will be applied using a modified retrospective approach.
+The main provision of this ASU is that lessees will be required to recognize lease assets and lease liabilities for most leases, including those classified as operating leases under GAAP.
 We are currently assessing the effects this guidance may have on our financial statements.